A Guide to Accessing Abortion Care – Even When It Looks Hard

 Overcoming the barriers

-If abortions are legal in your country (If you’re based in Europe, check out the Europe Abortion Access website), but universal healthcare isn’t, or abortions still have to be paid out-of-pocket, give your insurance company a call and find out what your coverage is.
+If abortions are legal in your nation or area (If you’re based in Europe, check out the Europe Abortion Access website), but universal healthcare isn’t, or abortions still have to be paid out-of-pocket, give your insurance company a call and find out what your coverage is.
 Then, contact the clinic to find out what the cost of the procedure is.
 Alternatively, in some cases you may have the option of having a medical abortion on your own at home by ordering the mifepristone and Misoprostol pills that are needed to terminate the pregnancy and following the instructions on how to use them.
 In these cases, the risks are the same as those linked to a miscarriage: unless you run into problems such as high fever or heavy bleeding, it is generally considered to be safe.

 If you are having your abortion in a clinic, add in the other side costs that you would have to sustain: transportation to and from the clinic, accommodation and food if you have to stay overnight, childcare costs, and the cost of taking a day off work, among other things.
 Once you’ve come up with a total figure, decide whether you can afford it on your own.
 If you don’t think you can, here are some possible solutions.